causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.example.md

 #### BitcoinDataLoader

 **'load_data'**
-This function populates the a view with Bitcoin prices in given currency for given past total_days; it is used directly to populate the daily data view and indirectly to populate the daily data view.
+This function populates the view with Bitcoin prices in a given currency for a given past total_days; it is used directly to populate the daily data view and indirectly to populate the hourly data view.

 **'fetch_data_range'**
-This function returns price data using given a time range and currency of Bitcoin.
+This function returns price data using a given time range and currency of Bitcoin.
 The time interval of data retrieved is based on the total_days and the API endpoint's granulity levels.

 It is not called directly in the example notebook, but rather indirectly in the 'load_data' function.

 **'start_real_time_update'**
-This function fetches and loads existing Bitcoin price data within specified days and start real time updates at every hour.
+This function fetches and loads existing Bitcoin price data within specified days and starts real time updates at every hour.
 The function will identify if there is new hourly data to add, and updates the existing view.
 This function is directly called to create the hourly data view.

 **'stop_real_time_update'**